Cybr-Inc/cross-site-scripting-xss/05. Additional Resources/Additional_resources.md

 # Bug Bounty resources
 Inspired to try bug bounty hunting after taking the course?
 Here are some resources to help you with that:
-- [Bug Bounty Hunting Discord](https://discord.com/invite/2Cfu6xykvz) - friendly, helpful, and welcome discord server
+- [Bounty Hunters Discord](https://discord.com/invite/2Cfu6xykvz) - friendly, helpful, and welcome discord server
 - [HackerOne101](https://www.hackerone.com/for-hackers/hacker-101) - tutorials from HackerOne

 Hope these help!
 Find any other useful ones?
 Do a PR or reach out on our [Discord server](https://cybr.com/discord).